 The contact tracers will guide you through this process and will let you know what information is helpful.
 They will also be able to advise you on what you need to do next, and answer any questions you might have.
 If the contact tracers are unable to get hold of you over the course of 24 hours, then they may pass the case to the local authority to follow up.
 The local authority will then get in touch by phone or text but may visit you at home to ask about your contacts.

 You should respond as soon as possible so the NHS can identify anyone you've been in close contact with who may need to self-isolate.
 The more quickly people are notified and asked to self-isolate, the more effective the system will be at preventing a bigger outbreak.

 - face to face contact (around 1 metre or less)

 - spending more than 15 minutes within 2 metres of someone

-You'll also be asked about where you work and places you've visited where you came into contact with others.
+You'll also be asked about who you live with, where you work, and places you've visited where you came into contact with others.

 It's important that you're honest about who you've been in close contact with – it's against the law to lie about who you've spent time with.

 The NHS Test and Trace service will not disclose your identity to anyone, but you may want to prepare others by letting them know you have tested positive.
 This is completely your choice and you do not need to let anyone else know your results.

 If you have informed people outside your household of any symptoms or tests then they only need to self-isolate once they have been contacted by the Test and Trace service.
 The service will only contact people they think are at risk of having been infected.